 Have you ever wondered how developers and testers ensure that the software they create meets the needs and desires of their users?
 Well, it all starts with understanding their requirements and expectations inside out.
-And that's where Use Case Testing comes into play!
-By replicating real-life scenarios and interactions, use case testing helps teams ensure that their software aligns with the requirements and goals of its intended users.
+And that’s where Use Case Testing comes into play!
+By replicating real-life scenarios and interactions, it helps teams ensure that their software aligns with the requirements and goals of its intended users.

-What Is A Use Case?
+What is a Use Case?

 “Use Case” is frequently employed in software development and system analysis circles.
 It refers to how users engage with a system to achieve a specific objective.